 Have Conversation With Your Employees

-Once you realize that a team member has changed their behavior or is exhibiting symptoms of mental health issues, it is best to have a conversation about it.
+Once you realize that a team member has changed their behavior or is exhibiting symptoms of employee mental health issues, it is best to have a conversation about it.
 Do not make assumptions before having the conversation; remember that your impression can be wrong too.

 Choose an appropriate place to talk to them and discuss about their change of behavior and the symptoms that you have observed over a significant period of time.
-Ask them simple questions and encourage them to share what triggers their mental health problem more.
+Ask them simple questions and encourage them to share what triggers their problem more.

 Sometimes, people battling with mental health issues just want someone to hear out what they have to say, so listen to them without judging or giving out opinions instantly.